Meet Our Faculty: Rachael Bateman

 Q&A

-My teaching style aligns most closely with a hybrid style of teaching that allows me to tailor my classes to my students’ needs and interests while infusing the experience with my own personality and interests.
-In my lecture courses, I lean more towards the demonstrator/coach style by incorporating multimedia presentations, activities, and demonstrations.
-In my lab courses, I lean more towards the delegator/group style by using guided discovery and inquiry-based learning for laboratory activities and experiments.
+My teaching style is a true hybrid, allowing me to tailor my classes to my students’ needs while infusing the experience with my own personality and enthusiasm.
+In my lecture courses, I act as a demonstrator and coach, bringing the material to life through multimedia presentations, interactive activities, and live demonstrations.
+In the lab, I shift into a delegator and guide, relying on guided discovery and inquiry-based learning so students can get hands-on and experience the scientific method for themselves.

-Because science is AWESOME, and I very much enjoy sharing my love of science with my students.
-If you're not a science major, that's ok!
-Many of the majors at CSM require some kind of science.
-I ask my students to submit to Rate My Professors to share their opinions.
-I hope that you will consider taking one of my classes!
+Because science is AWESOME, and I absolutely love sharing that passion with my students!
+If you are not a science major, that is completely okay—many majors at CSM require a science credit, and I strive to make the material accessible, fascinating, and relevant to your life.
+I always ask my students to share their honest opinions on Rate My Professors, and I genuinely hope you will consider joining one of my classes!

-I am an adjunct instructor at the University of Maryland Global Campus.
-I teach courses including BIOL103 Introduction to Biology; BIOL230 General Microbiology; BIOL301 Human Health and Disease; and BIOL302 Bacteria, Viruses, and Health.
+Yes!
+I also serve as an Adjunct Assistant Professor at the University of Maryland Global Campus, where I mentor other adjunct faculty and teach online courses, including BIOL103 Introduction to Biology; BIOL230 General Microbiology; BIOL301 Human Health and Disease; and BIOL302 Bacteria, Viruses, and Health.

 View All Profiles